Vexatious-777/IT-HomeLab-and-Portfolio/README.md

-# Labs
+# IT Labs

-The goal for this repository is to act as a learning journal and collection of projects attempted I hope this can act as proof of my knowledge and skills and that whoever you are reading this are willing to give me a shot
+The goal for this repository is to act as a learning journal and collection of projects attempted I hope this can act as proof of my knowledge and skills to potential employers
 ---
-I promise you will not be disapointed
+I plan on attempting many different exercises in here Which will include:
+- Diagnostics Scritping
+- Ticketing Simulations
+- An Active Directory Lab
+- Networking Labs
+- Windows/Linux Troubleshooting
+- Device Troubleshooting
 ---
-IT Portfolio and Practice Materials